 Retaining wall structures 1200 mm (1.2 m) or more in height must be of a design certified by a Practising Structural Engineer.
 12

 Reason: To ensure the structural integrity of the retaining wall.

-13 All cut and fill on the property must be battered at an angle not greater than 45 degrees within the property boundary, stabilised to the satisfaction of the Principal Certifying Authority and provided with a dish drain at the base.
+13 All cut and fill on the property must be battered at an angle not greater than 45 degrees within the

 Reason: To ensure stability of the site.